-10.2 Managing changes originating outside doors
+10.2 Managing changes originating outside DOORS

-10.2.1 INTRODUCTION
+10.2.1 Introduction

-This section deals with the problem of source documents that have been already imported into DOORS and analysed within IRDRMFAO, but subsequently modified and up-issued outside DOORS.
-Typically, such documents come from the customer or other stakeholder.
+This section deals with the problem of source documents that have been already imported into DOORS and analysed within DOORS, but subsequently modified outside DOORS.
+Typically, such documents come from customers or other stakeholders.